 - Field Study: Attendance Requirement - Students must attend a minimum number of these sessions. - The field trip provides students a course critical context for the material presented in class.
 Participation during the field trip is required.

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Attendance at all laboratories is compulsory.
+- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - There is an assessment item to complete at the end of each session.
+Students must attempt all of these items in order to pass the course.

 Course Assessment Requirements: